The Venerable History of

 In July of 2009, Fr.
 Thomas D. O’Neill was appointed St. Mary’s new Pastor.
 Father administered the parish, with a particular love for the shut-ins and ill of the church.
 His concern for creation and the ecological challenges facing our world were many times topics of his homilies.
 Father O’Neill retired on July 1, 2012.

 At that time, Father Douglas J. Spina was appointed Pastor of St. Mary’s Church.
 Since his arrival, Father’s ministry has embraced the liturgical, spiritual and pastoral renewal of the church.
 The religious education and administrative challenges are also priorities for the new Pastor.
 Guided by the Holy Spirit, he is confident that the future of St. Mary’s will be as rich as its past.
-With a particular devotion to Mary, our Blessed Mother, Father strives to serve God’s People, who continue to grow under Her guidance.
-Father Doug is the present Pastor of the church.
+With a particular devotion to Mary, our Blessed Mother, Father strove to serve God’s People, who continued to grow under Her guidance.
+Father Doug retired July 1, 2019.